- Students should share a personal story that aligns with these guidelines.

 - Naming people who have not given permission to be used in the story.
 Other people should be identified by the relationship, such as “my professor” or “my aunt.”

 - Inaccurate portrayals, dishonest content or plagiarism

 What happens with submissions?

-- All submissions will be heard by people engaged in action and advocacy in education, including students, faculty, policymakers, and other advocates for change.
+- All submissions will be heard or read by people engaged in action and advocacy in education, including students, faculty, policymakers, and other advocates for change.

 - All submissions will be included in an online open-source library that can be accessed by the public for educational and advocacy purposes.